chef-boneyard/cookbook-quality-metrics-rfc/quality-metrics/qm-003-license.md

 ---
 SMQM: 003
 Author: Nathen Harvey <nharvey@chef.io>
-Status: In Progress
+Status: In Progress - Admin Only
-License: Apache 2.0
+License: Apache-2.0
 ---

 # Cookbook has an open source license